opensanctions/opensanctions/site/_content/faq.md

 ### <a id="api"></a> Is there an API for matching entity lists against OpenSanctions?

-We're focussed on offering plain data downloads.
-Running an API would be expensive, and raise a set of legal and administrative issues.
-It would also make us a competitor to many of the organisations that we hope can become OpenSanctions users.
+The core goal of OpenSanctions is providing high-quality bulk data access to its users.
+Besides doing so, but we also maintain an [OpenSanctions API appliance](/docs/api/) that makes it easy to search the data or to match the sanctions data against a list of customers or suspects.

-If you provide an API that allows matching against OpenSanctions data, we’d love to hear about it and link to it from this site.
+If you provide another API that uses the OpenSanctions data, we’d love to hear about it and link to it from this site.
+Please take note of the [commercial licensing](/licensing/) rules if you do so.

-In the future, we might consider a project to provide a matching API server as free software, e.g. as a Docker container with the latest OpenSanctions data bundled inside it that users can run on their own premises.

 ### Can I contribute a new data source?